openrecord/vinyl/product/readme.md

 # OpenRecord

 ## Vision
-The vision for OpenRecord's is to make music easier to share and enjoy with others.
+Make music easier to share and enjoy with others.

 ## Mission
 Our mission is to build a open source service that enables anyone to collect good music and share it with others in real time.